Ryagg/scifi_zone/TESTING.md

 #### **Expectation 9: being able to search for a ticket by category or actor name to easily find autograph or photoshoot tickets with selected actors**

 -   Requirement: Implement a search function.
--   Implementation: as stated above for Expectation 2 and in the Removed Features / Features chosen not to be implemented section, the implemented search feature has been removed.
-Users can access an actor's detail page both from the [homepage](documentation/testing/usertests/user-expectation-9.jpg) and the guest page.
-On the [detail page](documentation/testing/usertests/user-expectation-9-example-2.jpg), links to buy photoshoot and autograph tickets are provided.
-Please note that the thin horizontal line between the actor image (with admin-only links) and the info box is not rendered on the real page, and only appears in the devtools view when resizing the page to 50%.
+-   Implementation: Both tickets and actors can be found using the search function.
 Another way to find the autograph or photoshoot tickets with an actor is to view the [detail pages for the selected ticket category]().
 However, unless a user knows in which category the actor can be found, the user must view one, two, or all three categories before the actor is found.

 ![user-expectation-9](documentation/testing/usertests/user-expectation-9.jpg)
 ![user-expectation-9-example-2](documentation/testing/usertests/user-expectation-9-example-2.jpg)
 ![user-expectation-9-example-3](documentation/testing/usertests/user-expectation-9-example-3.jpg)

+ADD WATSON SEARCH SCREENSHOTS ONCE THE CUSTOM TEMPLATE WORKS

 #### **Expectation 10: being able to see detailed bag contents and total cost**